zendesk/sunshine-conversations-web/README.md

         settingsInputPlaceholder: 'Your email address',
         settingsSaveButtonText: 'Save',
         settingsHeaderText: 'Email Settings',
-        settingsNotificationText: 'In case we\'re slow to respond you can <a href="#" data-ui-settings-link>leave us your email</a>.'
+        settingsNotificationText: 'In case we\'re slow to respond you can <a href data-ui-settings-link>leave us your email</a>.',
+        actionPaymentError: 'An error occurred while processing the card. <br> Please try again or use a different card.',
+        actionPaymentCompleted: 'Payment Completed',
+        messageError: 'An error occured while sending your message.
+Please try again.',
+        invalidFileError: 'Sorry, but only images are supported currently.
+Please choose a file with a supported extension (jpg, jpeg, png, gif, or bmp).',
+        messageIndicatorTitle: '{name} said...'
     }
 });